syncfusion-content/winui-docs/winui/Cartesian-Charts/Zooming-and-panning.md

 # Zooming and Panning in WinUI Chart (SfCartesianChart)

-[SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) allows you to zoom the chart area with the help of the zoom feature.
-This behavior is mostly used to view the data point in the specific area, when there are large number of data points inside the chart.
+The [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html) allows you to zoom the chart area using the zoom feature.
+This behavior is mostly used to view the data point in the specific area, when there are a large number of data points inside the chart.

-Zooming and panning provides you to take a close-up look of the data point plotted in the series
+Zooming and panning allows you to take a closer look at the data points plotted in the series

 ## Enable Zooming